Stowford Rise Community Centre, Sidmouth - the new prestige venue for FolkWeek social dances.

 In 2012 Sidmouth Town Council gave a further £5000 of public money to FolkWeek both to pay for the hire of Stowford Centre for the evening social dances and for 'advertising' these events.
 Hire costs for the whole centre for (say) 4 hours per day for evening dances should come to no more than about £1200 with a block booking discount.
 So what is the rest of this money for?
 Given that anyone and everyone who is a competent folk dancer knows what goes on via word of mouth, Set & Turn Single magazine and the internet, what possible justification can there be for expensive additional 'advertising'?
 The events to be held at Stowford would be unsuitable for anyone who is not an experienced and competent dancer - and we will all know what is on offer in good time for FolkWeek.

 In the event, the pre-festival publicity organised by FolkWeek in 2012 was abysmal.
 Although everyone knew there was a new venue, no maps were available, the festival working programme didn't have even a sketch map and stewards in the Box Office told people they could drive up Core Hill Road to Stowford Rise (you can't, it's a dead end with no parking and difficult turning around).
 The whole week saw frenetic efforts by local volunteer stewards and social dance callers to encourage people to try out the new venue.
+Organisation in 2013 was much better but with some events still being very poorly attended.

 back to top of section